Best-selling author is featured speaker at GPA McMillan lecture tonight

 Discussion to focus on ways to motivate young students to own their education and develop resilience.

 Research has shown that the key to a successful academic strategy is intrinsic motivation — or motivation that comes from within.
-Educator, writer, and speaker Jessica Lahey will discuss the current research on autonomy-supportive parenting and teaching as well as student competence, rewards, praise — and most importantly, failure — when she visits The Grosse Pointe Academy in May.
+Educator, writer, and speaker Jessica Lahey will discuss the current research on autonomy-supportive parenting and teaching as well as student competence, rewards, praise — and most importantly, failure — when she visits The Grosse Pointe Academy tonight.

 In this unique event for parents of school-age children, Lahey, who is the author of the New York Times bestselling book, The Gift of Failure: How the Best Parents Learn to Let Go So Their Children Can Succeed, will offer parents, teachers, administrators, and guidance counselors practical advice for fostering intrinsic motivation and weaning kids off of extrinsic motivators such as short-term rewards, bribes, honors, coercion, and yes, even grades, while giving kids the support and encouragement they need in order to succeed.